mckennapsean/dissertation/content/07-reflect.md

 $\mathbf{p}$, and thus has the same correlation value.
 We illustrate this
 $(n-2)$-flat $V$ in [@fig:corr-plot](a).
 Moving $V$ along the vector
 $\mathbf{p}$ produces grid lines as shown in [@fig:corr-plot](c).
+For further details about the mathematical derivation of the s-CorrPlot, including the uncertainty bounds and density estimation technique, please see the original publication [@mckenna2015s].

 This spatial encoding of correlation affords several